dyrector-io/dyrectorio/CONTRIBUTING.md

 When `TYPE` can be:

+-   `chore/` - Formatting, style, repository structure, or version updates that do not affect functionality.
+-   `cicd/` - Changes related to the CI/CD system, such as build script or configuration updates.
+-   `doc/` - Changes focused on documentation updates, including README files, documentation files, or code comments.
--   `feat/` - a new feature
+-   `feat/` - Implementation of new features or functionality.
--   `fix/` - a bug fix
+-   `fix/` - Resolution of bugs or issues in the codebase.
--   `hotfix/` - a bug fix on main branch
+-   `hotfix/` - Urgent bug fixes on the main branch to address critical issues.
--   `doc/` - documentation only changes
+-   `refactor/` - Code changes to improve structure, readability, or maintainability.
--   `cicd/` - changes related to CI/CD system
+-   `test/` - Changes related to testing, including adding or modifying test cases or improving the testing infrastructure.
--   `refactor/` - code change that neither fixes a bug nor adds a feature
--   `chore/` - change that only affects formatting, style or repo structure, version bumps, does not affect functionality

 All PRs must include a commit message with the changes described.